eleonorazari/KinematicModelling/README.md

 Together with Stella Reino, we also developed a procedure that includes radial velocities.
-More details on this modified version of the code can be found in Reino et al. (2018, subm., minor revision) and in the notebook example_RV/exampleReino18.ipynb.
+More details on this modified version of the code can be found in Reino et al. (2018) and in the notebook example_RV/exampleReino18.ipynb.

 The version of the method *without* the inclusion of radial velocities was applied in Bravi et al. (2018) (http://adsabs.harvard.edu/abs/2018arXiv180301908B).